GoPro Hero 8 Action Camera Review

 The point of an action camera is to allow you to capture your experience when the conditions don’t allow for a regular camera.

-With the GoPro Hero 8, I don’t hesitate to bring a camera regardless of where I’m going.
+Is GoPro really the best?
+Well, with the GoPro Hero 8, I don’t hesitate to bring a camera regardless of where I’m going.
 It can literally go anywhere: underwater, rain/snow, dust/dirt, etc. It’s so simple and compact that you don’t have to think about it!

 This is what separates action cameras into a segment all to their own.
 I highly encourage you to check out this style of camera even if you’ve previously ignored it like I did.